Dyrutter/rental_prices/README.md

 + Test the model's performance

 Each component can be run independently, assuming its previous component(s) have been run at least once.
-The integrity of each upload is confirmed through GitHub Actions via Pytest and flake8
+The integrity of each commit is confirmed through GitHub Actions via Pytest and flake8

 # ENVIRONMENT SETUP